What Are Orthodontic Appliances?

 Removable orthodontic appliances are used to retain teeth in their optimal positions, or to guide the growth of the jaws and facial structure.
-Appliances are often used in conjunction with braces, and are usually worn during or after treatment.
+Appliances are often used in conjunction with braces, and they are usually worn during or after treatment.

 Removable appliances are not the right treatment for all orthodontic problems, but some patients respond favorably to these appliances.
 Dr. Lee can help you determine your needs and which kind of fixed or removable appliances might be beneficial for you.

-Types of Appliances
+Types of Orthodontic Appliances

-Headgear: Headgear is used to treat patients who require bite adjustments.
+- Headgear: Headgear is used to treat patients who require bite adjustments.
 The headgear gently pulls on the teeth to improve an underbite or overbite.

-Dental Retainers: Retainers can be removable or fixed.
+- Dental Retainers: Retainers can be removable or fixed.
 They are used to hold your teeth and jaw in their new and improved positions, so you can maintain your flawless smile for a lifetime.
 It is important to wear your retainers consistently to avoid regression of your treatment.

-Separators or Spacers: Spacers can be placed between the teeth to push them apart and make room for orthodontic bands.
+- Separators or Spacers: Spacers can be placed between the teeth to push them apart and make room for orthodontic bands.
 Dr. Lee will remove spacers before continuing treatment.

 We hope to see you soon at Burlingame Smile Studio.
 Dr. Lee and her team look forward to speaking with you and deciding which braces or appliances will transform your smile.
 To have your questions answered or to schedule an appointment, simply call, text, or email us now!